nrhoffmann/hello-world/README.md

 # hello-world

-Hey Reader!

-Software development engineer seeking an internship position for the summer of 2017.
-Special interest in system software and mission critical applications.
-Motivated, responsible, and eager to learn new things.
-Sharp-minded, enjoys creative problem-solving and believes the question isn’t if, but how!
+**Software Developer** seeking an internship position for the summer of 2018
+•	A team player who has worked on group projects in a collaborative and effective manner.
+•	Motivated, resourceful, and agile.
+•	Sharp-minded and creative problem solver who believes the question isn’t “if, but how!”

 Thanks for finding me.